Careers with MYS

 Bravery/Courage – Bear

-- Continuously seek opportunities that benefit our young adults by taking initiative and championing new ideas.
+• Continuously seek opportunities that benefit youth by taking initiative and championing new ideas.

-- Actively advocate for young adults, both within the healing home and throughout the various systems that have an impact on the lives of our
+• Actively advocate for youth, both within the shelter and throughout the various systems that have an impact on the lives of our youth.

 Respect – Buffalo

 • Build positive and caring relationships with youth, focusing on meeting their needs in all four directions of the medicine wheel.

 • Build positive and caring relationships with other staff members, based on mutual respect.

 • Acknowledge and advocate for teachings and/or spiritual practices and beliefs, and incorporate them into daily living whenever possible.